the-cafe/git-ai-commit/README.md

 Tl;DR

-- Let AI write your commit messages
+- AI that writes your commit messages

 - A CLI and git hook that summarizes your changes every time you run `git commit`